Gunman kills one, injures four in Ohio school shooting

 | CHARDON, Ohio

-CHARDON, Ohio A student gunman opened fire with a handgun in the cafeteria of a high school near Cleveland on Monday morning, fatally wounding one boy and injuring three other boys and one girl before he was chased from the building by a teacher and was caught, police said.
+CHARDON, Ohio A student gunman opened fire with a handgun in the cafeteria of a high school near Cleveland on Monday, fatally wounding one boy and injuring three other boys and one girl before he was chased from the building by a teacher and gave himself up, police said.

-The injured students were rushed to area hospitals where a boy identified as Daniel Parmertor, 16, died at MetroHealth System in Cleveland.
-Parmertor, a high school junior, went to a nearby vocational school where he studied computer science, and was waiting in the cafeteria for a bus when the gunman opened fire.
+The injured students were rushed to area hospitals where a boy identified as Daniel Parmentor, 17, died at MetroHealth System in Cleveland.
+Parmentor, a high school junior, went to a nearby vocational school where he studied computer science, and was waiting in the cafeteria for a bus when the gunman opened fire.

 The Ohio shooting is the worst at a U.S. high school in 11 months and the worst in Ohio since late 2007, according to the Brady Center to Prevent Gun Violence.

-Two of the four other victims was in critical condition at MetroHealth, according to Chardon Police Chief Tim McKenna.
+One of four other victims was in critical condition at MetroHealth and was undergoing surgery, according to Auburn School Superintendent Maggie Lynch.
 A 17-year-old boy was in serious condition and an 18-year-old girl was stable at Hillcrest Hospital in suburban Cleveland, a spokeswoman said.

-Geauga Sheriff's department officials said the suspect was caught about half an hour after the shooting with the help of citizens and a police dog.

-Police have not formally identified the gunman, who is a juvenile, but students, parents of students and local media said his name was T.J.
-Lane.
-By early afternoon, police and FBI had surrounded a brown house on Wilder Road in a rural, wooded area of Chardon identified in public records as belonging to Thomas Lane.
+The condition of the fourth injured student was not known.

-The shooting took place at around 7:30 a.m. local time while students were in the cafeteria studying and eating breakfast.
-A Chardon High School student, Danielle Samples, 16, who was in the cafeteria at the time, told Reuters she heard a series of "pops" and someone yelled to run down the hallway into a classroom.
+A Chardon High School student, Danielle Samples, 16, who was in the cafeteria at the time of the shooting, told Reuters she heard a series of "pops" and someone yelled to run down the hallway into a classroom.
 While Samples was in the hall, she heard another round of pops.

 "It hasn't hit me yet," Samples said of the experience.
 "It's very surreal."

-She said the shooter was not a student at Lake Academy in Willoughby, which serves at-risk students.
-He was at Chardon's cafeteria waiting for a bus.
+She said the shooter was not a Chardon student, but a student at Lake Academy in Willoughby, which serves at-risk students.
+He was at Chardon waiting for a bus.
 She said the student lived with his grandparents and sister.

-Chardon freshman Sofia Larkins, 14, was sitting with Lane's sister when the shooting began.
-"She didn't know anything," said Larkins.
-"She was surprised as anyone."

-The two girls fled to a teacher's lounge when the shooting began, and began hearing talk that T.J. was the shooter, Larkins said.
-His sister began crying.

-Chardon, the seat of Geauga county, is a semi-rural, fairly well-educated and affluent town about 35 miles from Cleveland with a population of about 5,000, according to the U.S. Census and Chardon's web site.
-The town contains neatly restored brick buildings downtown with quaint offices and shops.
-Its web site describes it as the center of the state's maple syrup industry.

 After the shooting, emergency vehicles rushed to the high school, where solemn-looking students streamed from the building to meet parents.
-The entire school district was closed for the day and will be closed Tuesday.
+The entire school district was closed for the day.

-The teacher who chased the gunman from the school was not identified.
-Larkins said one teacher who was in the cafeteria at the time was a football coach, Frank Hall, who could not immediately be reached for comment.

-The school that some of the injured students attended is Auburn Career Academy, a vocational school with 700 juniors and seniors taken from 11 surrounding school districts including Chardon, Auburn superintendent Maggie Lynch said.
-They were waiting in the cafeteria for the bus.
+The school some of the injured students attended is Auburn Career Academy, a vocational school with 700 juniors and seniors taken from 11 surrounding school districts including Chardon, e Lynch said.

 The mother of a student in Chardon, who asked not to be identified, said her son knew the alleged gunman.